simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 3. Click on **"Change User Account Control settings"**.

 4. You will see a slider with different levels of UAC settings.
 Here are the available options:
-   - **"Always notify"**: This is the highest level of UAC security where you are prompted for consent for any system changes, even for simple tasks.
+   - **"Always notify"**: This is the highest level of UAC security where you're prompted for consent for any system changes, even for simple tasks.
    - **"Notify me only when apps try to make changes to my computer (default)"**: This is the recommended setting that provides a balance between security and usability.
 You are prompted for consent when apps make changes, but not for Windows settings changes.
-   - **"Notify me only when apps try to make changes to my computer (do not dim my desktop)"**: Similar to the previous option, but the desktop does not get dimmed when UAC prompts appear.
+   - **"Notify me only when apps try to make changes to my computer (don't dim my desktop)"**: Similar to the previous option, but the desktop doesn't get dimmed when UAC prompts appear.
-   - **"Never notify"**: This is the lowest level of UAC security, where you are not prompted for any system changes.
+   - **"Never notify"**: This is the lowest level of UAC security, where you aren't prompted for any system changes.

 5. Choose the level of UAC security that suits your needs by moving the slider to the desired position.